General Terms and Conditions

 13.1 The parties shall treat as confidential all facts and information that are neither obvious nor generally accessible and for which, by their nature, there is an interest in maintaining confidentiality in good faith.
 In case of doubt, facts and information are to be treated confidentially.
 The confidentiality obligation shall exist before the contract is concluded and shall persist after termination of the contractual relationship.

-13.2 The confidentiality obligation will not apply for the buyer if it is obliged to publish the following facts and information: name and address of the seller, object of the procurement and value of the contract, tender procedure carried out, date of contract conclusion and commencement, and timeframe of contract execution.
-This shall be without prejudice to the mandatory duties of disclosure under Swiss law (e.g. as per the Freedom of Information Act12, the Public Procurement Act13 and the Public Procurement Ordinance14).
+13.2 The confidentiality obligation will not apply for the buyer if it is obliged to publish the following facts and information: name and address of the seller, item(s) procured and mandate value, award procedure carried out, date of contract conclusion and commencement, and timeframe of contract execution.
+This shall be without prejudice to the mandatory duties of disclosure under Swiss law (e.g. as per the FoIA12, PPA13, PPO14).

 13.3 Without the written consent of the buyer, the seller may not advertise the fact that cooperation exists or existed with the buyer, and the seller may not list the buyer as a reference either.